-The intent for this post was to provide a list of some clichés and provide alternatives.
+The intent of this post was to provide a list of some clichés and provide alternatives.
 But in assembling this article we learned that the vast majority of cliché’s used in commercials come because the copywriter is ‘telling’ the audience, instead of ‘showing’ them something.

-Here’s an example: instead of telling the listener that the advertiser is “the home of fun for the whole family,” give them the sounds, the images, the lingual inspiration that brings them into the ad, participating as part of the ad where they can see themselves and their family actually having fun.
+Here’s an example: instead of telling the listener that the advertiser is “the home of fun for the whole family,” give them the sounds, the images, the lingual inspiration that brings them into the ad, participating as part of the ad where they can see themselves and their family having fun.
 In radio do it with sound, in print – the images.
 The only limit: show, don’t tell.

 Show, don’t Tell

 Instead of telling the listener or reader the advertiser has “savings throughout the store,” use the visual abilities of radio, your blog, your landing page to show savings throughout the store.
 Instead of telling the listener to “hurry on in before we run out,” show the shortage, the demand, maybe even the disappointment of someone who missed out (though make sure the prospect doesn’t think they are too late).

 Of course I know the time constraints on copywriters, too – so here’s a (by no means complete) list of cliché’s that you may be asked to include, what listeners/readers think you mean, and maybe an alternative or two to make the copy better.